Serial Comma in Business Writing

 In nearly every business writing course I lead, the subject of whether or not to use a serial comma (also called an oxford comma) comes up.
-There is always strong opinion.
+There are always strong opinions.

 This controversy probably exists because there is no grammar “rule.”
 Just convention.
 And, style guides differ.